Skip to main content

 • report_updates is critical — without it, the main session can’t handle button clicks (“Harder” with no workout context)

-Nightly sleep — dynamic chain scheduling
+Nightly sleep — dynamic single-reminder scheduling

 routines/nightly-sleep.md